Adam--/UserProfileXamarinForms/README.md

 # UserProfileXamarinForms
-A neat user profile page build with Xamarin Forms
+A neat user profile page built with Xamarin Forms

 I used this as a fun way to learn how to do dynamic theming in Xamarin Forms.
 Tapping the profile picture toggles between a dark and light theme.